Merzasphor/MWSE/docs/source/lua/api/tes3/rayTest.rst

 Examples
 ----------------------------------------------------------------------------------------------------

-Multiple Results
+Get Activation Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example performs a ray test and displays all results in the entire ray test, rather than ending at the first object hit.
+This example performs a ray test to match the normal activation target test.
+Unlike ``tes3.getPlayerTarget()`` this will return objects not normally available for activation.

 .. code-block:: lua

-    local results = tes3.rayTest{ tes3.getCameraPosition(), direction = tes3.getCameraVector(), findAll = true }
+    local hitResult = tes3.rayTest({ position = tes3.getPlayerEyePosition(), direction = tes3.getPlayerEyeVector() })
-    if results then
+    local hitReference = hitResult and hitResult.reference
-        for i, hit in pairs(results) do
+    if (hitReference == nil) then
-            mwse.log("Ray hit #%d: %s", i, hit.reference or "<non-reference>");
+        return
     end

-    end
+    tes3.messageBox("The player is looking at a '%s'", hitReference.object.name or hitReference.object.id)

 Get Camera Target